astronomer/astro-docs/ac/next/install-vm.md

 sudo systemctl stop astronomer-core@worker.service && sudo systemctl start astronomer-core@worker.service
 ```

-When you reopen the Airflow UI, you should see the example DAG ready to run.
+When you refresh the Airflow UI, you should see the example DAG ready to run.

 ## Next Steps